hhuOS/towboot/README.md

 Available quirks are:

 * `ForceElf`: always treat the kernel as an ELF file
+* `ForceOverwrite`: ignore the memory map when loading the kernel (This might damage your hardware!)
 * `KeepResolution`: ignore the kernel's preferred resolution
 * `ModulesBelow200Mb`: keep allocations for modules below 200 MB